avast/pytest-docker/README.md

 Simple [pytest](http://doc.pytest.org/) fixtures that help you write integration tests with Docker and [Docker Compose](https://docs.docker.com/compose/).
-Specify all necessary containers in a `docker-compose.yml` file and and `pytest-docker` will spin them up for the duration of your tests.
+Specify all necessary containers in a `docker-compose.yml` file and `pytest-docker` will spin them up for the duration of your tests.

 `pytest-docker` was originally created by André Caron.